Halt and Catch Fire (TV series): Writing

 Heading into the fourth season, Cantwell and Rogers knew it would be the series's final one, giving them the opportunity to write a conclusion on their own terms.
 In researching the tech industry following the inception of the World Wide Web in 1990, they found that there was not "a lot of major business investments [or] huge development in the web" for several years due to its nascency.
-As a result, they decided to create another time jump in the series's storytelling.
+As a result, they created another time jump in the series's storytelling.
 The opening sequence in the season's first episode shows the passage of more than three years and was meant to depict the characters in stasis, waiting for the technology world to catch on.
 In the final season, Cantwell and Rogers wanted the characters to grapple with the existential question of whether their continued pursuits of the next big idea could ever make them feel whole and whether they could break free from the constant cycle of reinvention.
+As the season was being written in 2017, a potential strike by the Writers Guild of America loomed.
+Fearing an abrupt end to their series, Cantwell and Rogers proposed alternate plans to their writing staff for how the show could be written to a conclusion more quickly.
+After receiving pushback from the writers that it would undermine their strike, Cantwell and Rogers abandoned any such plans in solidarity; the strike ultimately did not occur.
 The creators decided to kill off a major character during the season but did not plan in advance when it would occur.
 Eventually, they plotted it into the seventh episode, allowing them to dedicate the eighth episode to the characters' grief, before incorporating it into the two-part finale, in which they wrapped up the series's remaining plot threads.